Philanthropic Leadership Platform: Russia-Europe

 - Other types of philanthropic organisations

 There are no registration costs for the programme.
-Participants are responsible for covering the costs of travel to/from the programme location, including costs associated with visas; and accommodation costs.
+Participants are responsible for covering the costs of travel to/from the programme location for the in-person portion of the programme, including costs associated with visas; and accommodation costs.
 All other costs associated with the programme will be covered by the organisers.

 How to apply

 Applications are closed for the 2021 edition.